DPhngNam/HuongQue/README.md

-I'll create a comprehensive README.md file for the HuongQue repository based on the existing documentation and codebase structure <cite/>.

 # HuongQue - Multi-Tenant E-Commerce Platform

 A modern, microservices-based e-commerce marketplace platform built with Spring Boot, NestJS, and Next.js, featuring multi-tenant architecture for supporting multiple shops and vendors.